lockstep/rails_new/README.md

 To get going clone this repository and perform the following steps:

 1. Clone this repository
+1. You can now run `scripts/setup`, which will help you in configuring the template.
+   Alternatively perform all of the following steps manually.
 1. Change application name in `config/application.rb`.
 1. Update `database.yml` to reflect the new application name.
 1. If you plan on using Figaro, copy `config/application.yml.example` to `config/application.yml`.